rusefi/rusefi_documentation/Hardware/Frankenstein/Hardware-Frankenstein.md

 For the "low side to high side" hack you would need to mount through-hole resistors in a tower/Manhattan style.

 There is no SD module part number from a major US supplier.
-TODO: figure this out, but just get them on eBay - see http://rusefi.com/forum/viewtopic.php?f=4&t=215&start=10#p4896
+TODO: figure this out, but just get them on eBay - see [forum thread](http://rusefi.com/forum/viewtopic.php?f=4&t=215&start=10#p4896)

 FT232 validation: